shri-nix/ClusterStation/README.md

 # ⎈ ClusterStation

-### A command center for a fleet of Kubernetes clusters — as a native Mac app.
+### A single dashboard for operating a fleet of Kubernetes clusters.

 Bring your own kubeconfig.
 Nothing runs in the cloud.
 Everything is **read-only** until you say otherwise.